choukalos/homelab/docker/grafana/README.md

 # Grafana
 Open source tool for infrastructure analytics.
 Used to power a variety of dashboards for the homelab.

-Requires Prometheus to pull data from
+# Details

+No admin password used

+Requires:
+* Prometheus
+* Appropriate exporters installed on various hosts/devices to feed Prometheus